ftrmrkt/tikolakin.github.io/_posts/2014-02-20-fb-php-webdriver.md

 Save it as __WebdriverTest.php__.
 The script will open __https://github.com__, click on the images button and then assert that the page is now "https://startingpage.com/".
 Go to the link at the start of the article for a fuller explanation of this code.
 Running the Test

-Open command prompt > cd to the directory containing the standalone server and run it with:
+Open terminal, go to the directory containing the standalone server and run it with:

 -------------------------------------------
     java -jar selenium-server-standalone.jar